-The Cr(VI) groundwater plume has been defined as chromium-bearing groundwater exceeding a regional background (or naturally occurring) value of 32 micrograms per liter (μ g/l), or 32 parts per billion (ppb).
+The Cr(VI) groundwater plume has been defined as chromium-bearing groundwater exceeding a regional background (or naturally occurring) value of 32 micrograms per liter ($\mu g/I$), or 32 parts per billion (ppb).
 Based on testing data to date, the majority of the Cr(VI) plume resides predominantly in the more permeable alluvial/fluvial deposits, with the southernmost portion extending into an area of less permeable bedrock known as the East Ravine.
 The contaminated groundwater plume underlies an area of approximately 175 acres and extends approximately 2,800 feet down-gradient of the former cooling water disposal area in Bat Cave Wash toward the Colorado River, which is adjacent to and east of the contaminated groundwater plume.
 The thickness of the plume varies from approximately 50 to over 150 feet.
 Extensive monitoring efforts indicate that the contaminated alluvial groundwater plume has not reached the surface waters of the Colorado River.
-Based on the chromium plume has not been detected in Arizona or under the Colorado River just south of I-40 (CH2M Hill 2008:3-2; CH2M Hill 2009; Figure 2-12, included in Appendix CMS of this EIR).
+Based on the results of well installations in the alluvial aquifer on the California and Arizona shores of the Colorado River, the chromium plume has not been detected in Arizona or under the Colorado River just south of I-40 (CH2M Hill 2008:3-2; CH2M Hill 2009; Figure 2-12, included in Appendix CMS of this EIR).
 The extent of the bedrock plume near the Colorado River is less certain.
-Cr(VI) concentrations range from less than 0.2 μ g/l to 15,700 μ g/l within the plume boundaries, with the highest concentrations observed in the area of the MW-20 and MW-24 benches (CH2M Hill 2008:Table 2-4).
+Cr(VI) concentrations range from less than 0.2 μg/l to 15,700 μg/l within the plume boundaries, with the highest concentrations observed in the area of the MW-20 and MW-24 benches (CH2M Hill 2008:Table 2-4).

-1 The revised final version of Volume 1 was issued on August 10, 2007.
+The revised final version of Volume 1 was issued on August 10, 2007.
 The final version of Volume 2 was issued on February 11, 2009.
 Volume 3 currently is being completed and is anticipated to be issued in 2011.

 A primary route of contaminant migration in the project area is through groundwater transport, given the proximity to the Colorado River.
 The groundwater gradient in the project area is slight, on the order of 0.0005 vertical feet per horizontal foot, and the hydraulic conductivity of the aquifer along the axis of the plume is moderate, averaging about 30 feet per day.
 Groundwater is therefore expected to move relatively slowly.
 The direction of groundwater flow from the source area in Bat Cave Wash generally is toward the north or northeast.
+Chromium is present at all depth intervals of the alluvial portion of the aquifer but is generally not present in shallow- and middle-depth fluvial wells near the Colorado River, where reducing conditions predominate.
+Elevated concentrations of chromium are also present in wells completed within the bedrock formations in the East Ravine to the southeast of the compressor station which requires additional investigation as specified in the CMS/FS (CH2M Hill 2009).